-How to Defog Your Scuba/Snorkel Mask
+How to Defog Your Scuba or Snorkel Mask

-Have you ever wondered why your scuba/snorkel mask seems to always fog up even if you use a defogging spray or the old toothpaste, dish soap, and/or spit method?
-Most of us don't know that when you purchase a new mask that it has a protective silicone film on the inside that has to be removed.
+Have you ever wondered why your scuba/snorkel mask always seems to fog up even if you use a defogging spray or the old toothpaste, dish soap, and/or spit method?
 There are very simple, easy, and FREE ways to ensure that your mask won't continue to fog up.
 This is not only annoying but can be potentially dangerous during a dive.

 Tip #1